mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/04/pod-security-context.md

 - `docker run --rm --read-only` to anticipate `readOnlyRootFilesystem: true` on Kubernetes
 - `docker diff` on your running container to see if there is any folder it is writing in and you could mount as `emptyDir` on Kubernetes

 Now on a policy or governance standpoint, how to control this across your kubernetes deployments?
-Officially, there is the notion of [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy), you could [give it a try to this PSP concept in Preview with AKS](https://docs.microsoft.com/azure/aks/use-pod-security-policies).
-But it seems that this concept won't graduate anymore in Kubernetes and will let more room for the new concept of [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [Open Policy Agent](https://www.openpolicyagent.org).
-In AKS you could [give it a try to this new way by leveraging Azure Policy](https://docs.microsoft.com/azure/governance/policy/concepts/rego-for-aks).
-Stay tuned for sure on this!
+That's where you could [Use admission controllers to enforce policy](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#admission_controllers).

+As an illustration, you could also read [here about the CVE-2020-14386](https://cloud.google.com/blog/products/containers-kubernetes/how-gvisor-protects-google-cloud-services-from-cve-2020-14386), uses the `CAP_NET_RAW` capability of the Linux kernel to cause memory corruption, allowing an attacker to gain root access when they should not have.
+And that's also a good opportunity to learn more about the investments and innovations Google is doing on an open source and security perspectives: the [`gVisor` project](https://cloud.google.com/blog/products/gcp/open-sourcing-gvisor-a-sandboxed-container-runtime) is a great example.

-Hope you enjoyed and learned something with this blog article and you will be able to leverage those resources for your own context and security posture!
+Hope you enjoyed and learned something with this blog article and you will be able to leverage these resources for your own context and security posture!

 Cheers! ;)